 CIELO GALA CELEBRATES 35TH ANNIVERSARY OF LATINO COMMISSION ON AIDS

-(L-R) Actors Dominic Colon, Zabryna Guevara, Daphne Rubin-Vega with Latino Commission on AIDS President Guillermo Chacon, and actor Jenni Rivera at 2025 Cielo Gala.
+(L-R) Latino Commission on AIDS President Guillermo Chacón, Board Chair Jesus Aguais, with Frankie Miranda, president and CEO of Hispanic Federation, which was recognized with the Compañero Award at 2025 Cielo Gala.

 Star-Studded Evening Honored Leaders and Activists in the Fight Against HIV and AIDS